codegenos/codegenos.github.io/content/posts/how-to-fix-touchpad-tap-to-click-problem-via-xorg-config-on-ubuntu.md

 Xorg is responsible for managing input devices like touchpads.
 It uses libinput software library for input handling.
 So let's learn some information about Xorg and libinput:

 ### Xorg
 >Xorg, also known as X.Org Server, is an open-source implementation of the X Window System, commonly referred to as "X11" or simply "X." Xorg serves as the display server for graphical environments on Linux and other Unix-like systems.
 It manages input and output devices such as keyboards, mice, touchpads, monitors, and graphics hardware.
-You can read more at <a href="https://www.x.org/wiki/" target="_blank">Xorg</a> wiki page.
+You can read more at [Xorg](https://www.x.org/wiki/) wiki page.

 ### Libinput
 >Libinput is an open-source software library that provides a unified input handling interface for Linux-based systems, particularly those using the X Window System (Xorg) or Wayland display server protocols.
 It is designed to manage input devices such as keyboards, mice, touchpads, and other input peripherals in a consistent and efficient manner.